 A large part of building the business case for an enterprise content management (ECM) deployment involves communicating how the new system will affect the employees who use it.
-End users accustomed to a
+End users accustomed to a particular way of doing their work may not immediately grasp how an ECM system will improve their information workflow, and they may have concerns that it instead will further complicate their jobs.

 For Lana Etheredge, a database administrator for the Bentonville Public Schools in Arkansas, ease of use was a major consideration in planning an ECM system, evaluating available technology and building an ECM business case within the school district.
 “The end user in this situation is not going to be a highly technical person, so we needed something that was going to be easy for them to learn in a short amount of time,” she said.